All Episodes

 This is hilarious.

-This from the Denver Post.
+This is from the Denver Post.

-Caterers for the Democrat National Convention finding the Democrats' eco standards are tough to chew.
+Caterers for the Democrat National Convention finding the Democrats' eco-standards are tough to chew.

 Fried foods are forbidden.

-This is at the parties, sponsored by the Denver 2008 host committee during the DNC this summer.
+This is at the parties sponsored by the Denver 2008 Host Committee during the DNC this summer.

 Fried foods are forbidden at the committee's 22 events.

-Like China, recyclable or compostable.
+Plates must be reusable, like China, recyclable or compostable.

 The food should be local, organic, or both.

-Caterers must provide foods in at least three of the following five colors: red, green, yellow, blue, purple, and white.
+Caterers must provide foods in at least three of the following five colors, red, green, yellow, blue, purple, and white.

 Garnish is not included.

-This according to a request for proposals of the RFP distributed last week.
+This according to a request for proposals of the RFP distributed last week, the writer that comes along with all of this.

 And the caterers out there going nuts.